 2006: Dr. Fernando Rodriguez (Sociology Dept) becomes CJ program director until 2011

 2012: Homeland Security class curriculum leaves CJ and is added to the INSS program

-Criminal Justice was established as an independent department at UTEP, with Dr. Mary Cuadrado as the first female chair.
+Criminal Justice was established a second time as an independent department, with Dr. Mary Cuadrado as Dept chair.

 2014: Criminal Justice becomes UTEP's first 100% online degree program for undergraduate majors

 2017: The Department moves from the Liberal Arts Building to newly renovated space in Education Building, Suite 111

 2019: The Master of Science in Criminology and Criminal Justice degree is approved.
 The first cohort of students enter Fall 2019.